corrupted-brain/blog/_posts/2023-08-10-adding-security-headers-using-cloudflare-transform-rules-in-a-static-website.md

 ---
 layout: post
-title:  "Adding Security Headers Using Cloudflare in a Static Website"
+title:  "Cloudflare transform rules to get an A+ in the security header."
 excerpt: Getting A+ grade in securityheaders.com for a static website using Cloudflare transform rules.
-tags: [Cloudflare transform rules, HTTP headers, security header in static website,]
+tags: [Cloudflare transform rules, HTTP headers, security header in a static website,]
 ---

 In today's digital age, security is a vital aspect of any website.
 One way to improve website security is to add security headers to your website.
 Security headers are a set of HTTP response headers that inform the browser how to behave when it comes to website security.